csdms/bmi-example-fortran/README.md

 in which the Fortran BMI bindings have been installed (`"C:\Program Files (x86)"` is the default;
 note that quotes and an absolute path are needed).
+When installing into a conda environment, use the `%CONDA_PREFIX%` environment variable.

 Then, to build and install: